 Bank of Sweden Tercentenary Foundation, 4, 572,000 SEK “Threats and Violence in School: Are Teachers without Legal Rights?`” (2014-2017)

-Swedish Research Council for Health, Working Life and Welfare, 2,035,000 SEK, “Threats and Violence at School: A Comparison with between Teachers and other Professional Groups.”
-(2014-1017)
+Swedish Research Council for Health, Working Life and Welfare, 2,035,000 SEK, ”Threats and Violence at Work: A Comparison between Teachers and Social Secretaries” (2014-2017)

 Research on everyday life at school, (RELs), gathers together a number of different research projects and concentrates on problems at school.
 Particular focus is put on conflicts at school and how they influence the school environment.
 Theory and empirical research develops methods of resolving conflict as well as analysis of social rights at school and how they are mobilized.
 We are also involved in a number of projects that look at school as a work place for teachers and other employees.
 Our research explores the loss of moral authority in schools, increasing threats and violence in school as a social institution, and regulation of schools within the public sector.
 We analyze the development of educational policy concerning schools in Sweden and situate the Swedish primary school within a larger context by using comparative research on schools in other countries contexts.